NithishGovind/ROS-Humble-docker-with-gui/README.md

 - -v $PWD:/my_source: Mounts the current directory to /my_source in the container.
 - my_image: The Docker image to run.

 4. **Running with GUI**
     To run the container with GUI support, you need to share the X11 socket with the container.
 Use the following command:
     ``sh
     sudo docker run -it --user ros --network=host --ipc=host -v $PWD:/my_source -v /tmp/.X11-unix:/tmp/.X11-unix:rw --env=DISPLAY my_image ros2 topic list

+5. **Running Commands in the Docker Container**
+    To run a specific command inside the Docker container and have the container exit automatically after the command completes, append the command to the docker run command.
+For example, to run ros2 topic list and then exit, use:

+    ``sh

+    sudo docker run --rm --user ros --network=host --ipc=host -v $PWD:/my_source my_image ros2 topic list

 ## Troubleshooting
 **Permission Issues:**